Getting Free

 Getting Free requires something different.

-Not fighting harder, but seeing more clearly.
-Not fixing ourselves, but composting inherited patterns.
-Not individual healing, but collective cultural shift.
+So what we need isn’t to fight harder, but see more clearly.
+Not fix ourselves, but compost inherited patterns.
+Not just pursue individual healing, but a collective cultural shift.

 This four-week series offers deep inquiry into the cultural stories shaping our world and our work.
 Through systems thinking, embodied practice, and ritual, we learn to identify these paradigms, understand how they operate, and begin the work of composting them.